wkumari/draft-chroboczek-intarea-v4-via-v6/draft-chroboczek-intarea-v4-via-v6.md

 What if it goes:
 `192.168.0.1 -> 192.0.0.8 -> 10.10.10.10 -> 192.0.0.8 -> 172.16.14.2 -> dest?`

-In addition, see RFC5837, and, as a side note, Bill Fenner is working on an update to this document.
+In addition, see RFC5837, and, as a side note, Bill Fenner is working on an update to that document.
 }

 { Editor note / question: